5 Affordable Countries to Retire Overseas

 5 Places Couples Could Enjoy a Plush Retirement on $1,500 a Month or Less

 There are two parts to the retirement funding equation: saving and spending.
 Regardless of how big your retirement fund, it will go further and last longer if you limit your cost of living.
 One way to keep a lid on living expenses is to relocate to a more affordable area.
-For most retirees, this means moving from somewhere like expensive, high-tax New York to Florida or North Carolina.

 Steep volcanoes, vast rainforests, and ancient Mayan sites mark this Central American country south of Mexico.
 The coasts touch on the Caribbean and the Pacific Ocean, and between the shores, you will find innumerable Spanish colonial towns and cities, like Antigua, where many American retirees settle.
 While not as developed as its sister expat havens in Central America, like Panama or Costa Rica, Guatemala is an adventurer’s paradise.
 The country is known for its year-round warm weather and varied outdoor activities, including biking, climbing, and kayaking.

 A studio apartment rents for as low as $325 per month , making housing budget-friendly if you don't mind living in a smaller space.
 Healthcare is also extremely affordable, and the care provided is top quality; a visit to the doctor will cost just $25 on average.
 Overall, Guatemala is 71% cheaper to live in than the rest of the world and 65% cheaper than other countries in Latin America.

 Medicare coverage typically won't cover health care expenses in a foreign country, with the exception of true emergencies.
 Take time to research private health insurance options before committing to retirement abroad.